Application PortalContact Us

 Selection Process

-All partners are evaluated by Art Bridges staff using mission-aligned criteria, ensuring a fair and structured assessment based on impact, innovation, and alignment with Art Bridges’ values.
+All partners and their projects are evaluated by Art Bridges’ staff using mission-aligned criteria, ensuring a fair and structured assessment based on impact, innovation, and alignment with the foundation's values.